KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/Modelling neuromusculoskeletal deficits/README.md

 ## Example 1.
 Modelling msk impairments from clinical exam

-The clinical exam is part of children's usual clinical care and consists of an extensive examination of
+The clinical exam is part of children's usual clinical care and is a comprehensive assesment of musculoskeletal functioning.
+In example 1. you will use (I.) passive Range of Motion (ROM) and (II.) to personalize optimal muscle force

 Passive range of motion and muscle strength scores are provided in the 'Clinical Exam'/BCN_CP#: